 While the members of TNR and their ladies share an Epiphany feast at Antoine’s, members of the Phunny Phorty Phellows ride the streetcars down St. Charles Avenue, announcing to one and all that Carnival has begun.
 In the French Quarter, the Krewe de Jeanne d’Arc parades to commemorate Joan of Arc’s birthday and Twelfth night all at once.

 As for the rest of us?
 We eat cake.
 King Cake, that is.

 The New Orleans king cake “went commercial” in the 1930s, with a number of bakeries selling the treats, including a bean.
 In the late 1940s and 1950s, after the Great Depression and WWII, people in the city had a bit more flexibility to celebrate.
 Many families would have king cake parties for their children and their friends.
-Whoever got the bean in the king cake would give the following week’s party, a tradition harking back to the earliest Twelfth Night celebrations and carried on by the general idea that if you get the bean or the baby in your slice, you’re on the hook for the next king cake (here are a few ideas).
+Whoever got the bean in the king cake would give the following week’s party, a tradition harking back to the earliest Twelfth Night celebrations and carried on by the general idea that if you get the bean or the baby in your slice, you’re on the hook for the next king cake.

 Haydel’s Bakery was one of the first to replace the bean with a ceramic baby doll.
 Plastic babies replaced the ceramic in the 1960s and are the regular treat in the cake ever since.
 Nowadays, bakeries make thousands of king cakes every year, shipping them all over the world.
 It seems like almost every grocery store bakery department does king cakes, and that’s a wonderful thing.